 Brother CE1125prw Sewing Machine Cons

-- While still functional as a quilting machine, does not come with several accessory feet or the wide table that some other sewing machines include
+- While still functional as a quilting machine, it does not come with several accessory feet or the wide table that some other sewing machines include.

 Interested in a Project Runway sewing machine but want to check out the other options?
 Check out my post on the best Brother Project Runway sewing machines.
-I’ve also written a long post detailing the best Brother sewing machines if you’re wanting to learn more about some of Brother’s other machines.
+I’ve also written a long post detailing the best Brother sewing machines if you want to learn more about some of Brother’s other machines.

-Otherwise, here are two of the most popular machines the Brother CE1125prw is compared to.
+Otherwise, here are two of the most popular machines to which the Brother CE1125prw is compared.

 Brother CE1125prw vs CE1100prw